 Sellers want a piece of this action too, but at first they could only qualify for Prime by putting their inventory into the Fulfillment by Amazon (FBA) program.
 FBA works well but can be expensive and isn’t a good option for all items.
 Other sellers started to ask how to sell on Amazon Prime without using FBA.

 This changed when Amazon released Seller Fulfilled Prime (SFP).
-With SFP, businesses running their own shipping operation can get the Prime badge on their products without using FBA.
+With SFP, businesses running their own shipping operation can receive the Prime badge on their products without using FBA.
 For some businesses, SFP completely changes the Amazon game for them.

 Here’s everything you need to know about Amazon Seller Fulfilled Prime.